-Pond plants are a huge part of the pond ecosystem and need to be there to make sure everything lives harmoniously.
+Pond plants/Aquatic Plants are a huge part of the pond ecosystem and need to be there to make sure everything lives harmoniously.
 Pond plants in Oklahoma also enhance the beauty of any water feature.
 So, when your pond plants aren’t healthy, you know it.
 One sign that there’s something wrong is yellowing leaves.
 Listed below are some of the more common reasons why your Oklahoma pond plants are turning yellow.

 Healthy pond plants love fertilizer!